Neo23x0/panopticon/README.md

   -i iterations         Number of iterations (default: auto) -s seconds            Number of seconds to spend for each rule's measurement
 ```

+## Prerequisites

+You need to find a good sample set that reflects best the use case in which you plan to use your YARA rules.

+If you have no idea where to start use ReactOS and download the [Live CD](https://reactos.org/download/).
+Mount the ISO and copy the contents of the folder `./reactos` into the `./samples` sub folder of panopticon.

+Plan which YARA rules you want to test.
+I've played around with sets of 10-100 rules.

+## Considerations

+The measurements are influenced by the system load.
+If you run this on your Desktop system with many different running and active processes, the results can be distorted.

+The more seconds you give the measurements, the better are the results.

 ## Getting Started